 In addition, we have been trying to add to our family all year.
-Please don’t misunderstand, we are incredibly blessed with two beautiful children and I do not mean in any way to compare our struggles this year with others’ infertility.
+Please don’t misunderstand, we are incredibly blessed with two beautiful children and I do not mean in any way to compare our struggles this year with others’ journeys through infertility.
 But in our own little world, not being able to conceive and carry a full term baby has been devastating.
 With the first signs of miscarriage, the nagging questions come like a flood… What’s wrong with me?
 Why aren’t my babies growing?
-Is it the Advil I took before I knew?
+Is it the headache meds I took before I knew?
 Is it my stress levels?
 What am I doing wrong? …and they just don’t go away.

 Lastly, and perhaps most insignificantly, I have been struggling with neck problems for years that have culminated this year in debilitating migraines and lack of functionality in my hands.
 Life threatening?
 No. But to a stay at home mama with two littles, this is absolutely world-crushing.
 We do our best to live normally, and I have been so blessed to have various methods help for a time.
 But there’s no getting around pain, no matter how good your tolerance is, and eventually it starts effecting your life.

 And that’s what brings us to this post today… and the reason I decided to lead with the idea of Broken Glass… because lately, I have been breaking a HUGE amount of glass.